 West Hollywood, CA 2023

-TRAFFIC STOPS
+VEHICLE STOPS

-TRAFFIC STOPS BY RACIAL GROUP
+VEHICLE STOPS BY RACIAL GROUP

-This analysis does not directly compare traffic stops to local demographics because the local driving population is more likely than the pedestrian population to include commuters and other non-resident people that may have a different racial makeup than local Census data.
-However, if the share of people stopped while driving differs significantly from the resident population, it may indicate that there are racial disparities in traffic stops due to police behaviors or policies.
+This analysis does not directly compare vehicle stops to local demographics because the local driving population is more likely than the pedestrian population to include commuters and other non-resident people that may have a different racial makeup than local Census data.
+However, if the share of people stopped while driving differs significantly from the resident population, it may indicate that there are racial disparities in vehicle stops due to police behaviors or policies.

 More information